al6x/nim/mono/readme.md

 And provide transport for messages, like HTTP.
 You could replace it with your own adapter and transport, like WebSocket.

-I use simple HTTP server and not WebSocket, because I want to avoid dependencies, and have small code size, to have fast Nim compilation.
+I use a simple HTTP server and not WebSocket, because I want to avoid dependencies and keep the code size small, to have fast Nim compilation.
 You can change that and rewrite server to use WebSocket.

 # Todo

-- document.title and document.location
+- `document.title` and `document.location`.
 - Browser Adapter with multiple widgets in the page and interactive charts.
 - Better Async/Actor/Networking code.

 # Deployment options

-Unline other UI frameworks it doesn't have any dependency or environment.
-The UI is just a function that get JSON string as input and respond with JSON string as output:
+Unlike other UI frameworks, it doesn't have any dependency or environment.
+The UI is just a function that gets a JSON string as input and respond with a JSON string as output:

 ```Nim
 let out: seq[OutEvent] = component.process(events: seq[InEvent])
 ```

-And so it could be used in whatever ways and environments Browser, Desktop, Mobile, Server.
+And so, it could be used in whatever ways and environments: Browser, Desktop, Mobile, Server.

-To deploy it you need the **Proxy Adapter** that would connects the `InEvent/OutEvent` messages to actual environment, like Browser.
+To deploy it you need the **Proxy Adapter** that would connects the `InEvent/OutEvent` messages to an actual environment, like a Browser.

-The Proxy and UI are communicate with JSON messages, and could be executed in the same runtime or in different runtimes on same or different machines.
+The Proxy and UI communicate with JSON messages, and could be executed in the same runtime or in different runtimes on same or different machines.

 **Proxy** part could be deployed to Browser as a) **Standalone App** b) **Widget in another App**, like React.JS or Ruby on Rails.

-**UI** part could be deplyed to a) Nim **Server** on another machine b) Compiled to **JS or WebAsm** and run in the same **Browser** with Proxy.
+**UI** part could be deployed to a) Nim **Server** on another machine b) Compiled to **JS or WebAsm** and run in the same **Browser** with Proxy.

-The only difference in deployment options is network latency if UI and Proxy run in different machiens, the network traffic going to be small as UI sends only diffs.
+The only difference in deployment options is the network latency if UI and Proxy run in different machines, the network traffic going to be small as the UI sends only the diffs.

-Because all communication happens as JSON messages, the UI state could be saved and reestored, recorded and replayed.
+Because all communication happens using JSON messages, the UI state could be saved and restored, recorded and replayed.

-Work as statefull or stateless, without need to occupy server memory between requests.
+Work stateful or stateless, without the need to occupy server memory between requests.

-Persist UI state between server reloads.
+Persists the UI state between server reloads.

 # License